ingadhoc/stock/stock_orderpoint_manual_update/README.rst

 Stock Orderpoint Manual Update
 ==============================

 #.
-Improves performace when opening Replenishment menu.
+Improves performance when opening Replenishment menu allowing to filter replenishment rules showed and calculate the qty_to_order only for that filtered lines.
 #.
+Allow to filter by main supplier when opening replenishment menu in case there is a main supplier.
-Allow to reorder the lines in Replenishment view according to the forecast qty, Add the filter "Negatives quantities".
+#.
+Allow to sort the lines in replenishment view according to the forecast qty and the rotation columns.
+#.
+Add the filter "Negatives quantities".

 Installation
 ============